1. Introduction

 -

-If the user agent can’t create or prepare a handwriting recognizer to perform recognitions, reject p with a new
+If the user agent can’t create or prepare a handwriting recognizer to perform recognitions, reject p with a new exception according to the failure cause:

 If constraint’s